Outreach – the dictionary defines the word as such:

 On January 11, 2011 we started our walking journey with 8 members.
 We now have approximately 30 members as of the end of 2012.
-You can find us here walking Tuesday, Wednesday and Thursday mornings from 10-11 am.
-Many of us have brought freinds and relatives.
+You can find us here walking Wednesday mornings from 10-11 am.
+Many of us have brought friends and relatives.

 Our age and health issues vary.
 We walk to music and laughter.
 Due to health issues we go at our own pace and then stop for a rest and conservation.

 Shortly after coming to the church, the group decided to make a weekly voluntary donation to the Chicken Noodle Soup Program on behalf of the church for providing us a safe and warm place to walk.

 In January of 2012 we celebrated our 1st year Anniversary.
 As February was Heart and Stroke Month, the members decided they wanted to help.
 So we started a donation can and in July we made our presentation to the Heart and Stroke Foundation.

 In March 2012, we made a commitment to the Wellness Movement in NB.
 To our GREAT surprise we were one of the Grand Prize winners.